Kushagra-Chandel/Chaitanya-Virtual-Assistant/README.md

 2. Speak commands like:
    - "Open YouTube"
    - "What’s the time?"
    - "Tell me a joke"
+   - "who are you?"
+   - "tell me the Date/Time"
+   - "open any Desktop apps"

 3. Watch the AI assistant respond!

 ## **Contributing**